sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 In this task, we will be modifying the PostgreSQL instance to fit our needs.

-1. Storage Auto-growth is a feature in which Azure will add more storage automatically when you run out of it.
+1. Storage Auto-growth is a feature in which Azure will add more storage automatically when required.
 We do not need it for our purposes so we will need to disable it.
 To do this, locate the PostgreSQL instance you created.
-Then, under the **Settings** tab, select **Pricing tier**.
+Under the **Settings** tab, select **Pricing tier**.

     ![Changing the pricing tier in PostGre SQL instance.](./media/changing-tier.PNG "Pricing tier")

 2. Find the **Storage Auto-growth** switch, and disable the feature.
 Select **OK** at the bottom of the page to save your change.

     ![Disabling storage auto-growth feature.](./media/disabling-auto-grow.PNG  "Storage auto-growth toggled to no")